platformsh/platformsh-docs/docs/src/overview/dedication.md

 * The master branch with three-Virtual Machine
 * Support to Data sync
 * Backup on Production does not freeze in the process.
+* You can deploy your application in any of our [supported cloud providers](development/faq.md#which-geographic-zones-does-platformsh-cover).

 You cannot perform the following: